 Token enrollment

 After downloading the Airlock 2FA app from the app store, it does not contain any cryptographic key material required for authentication.
-The end-user must first enroll the app.
+The end-user must first enroll an Airlock 2FA token with the app.
 Enrollment is the process of activating a new Airlock 2FA token on the app and linking the token to an end-user account.
 During this process, the Airlock 2FA app generates the necessary cryptographic keys and stores them securely in the smartphone's secure storage.

 Notice